kevinchs0808/DSA4263-Project/README.md

 In the end, other than having great performing models, we would also love them to be interpratable as well.

-Hence we also show the SHAP visualization based on the
+Hence we also show the SHAP visualization based on the feature importance for each model.

+This part will allow the business team to understand what factors are likely to be associated with fraudulent cases.

 ## Result